Small plane crashes into house near Poughkeepsie

-LAGRANGEVILLS, N.Y.
+UNION VALE, N.Y.
 (AP) — New York state police say a small plane crashed into a house in a rural town near Poughkeepsie, setting it on fire.

-The National Transportation Safety Board tweeted that they’re investigating why the Cessna 303 came down Sunday afternoon in LaGrangeville, about 10 miles southwest of Poughkeepsie.
+The National Transportation Safety Board tweeted that they’re investigating why the Cessna 303 came down Sunday afternoon in Union Vale, about 15 miles southeast of Poughkeepsie.

 The Federal Aviation Administration says three people were on the plane.
 No details were immediately available on their condition or that of anyone inside the home.